NatsumeAoii/Scammer-Revenger/README.md

   <img src="https://img.shields.io/github/stars/NatsumeAoii/Scammer-Revenger?style=flat-square">
 </p>

 Scammer Revenger is a Node.js application designed to automate the process of sending messages to a list of URLs, typically used for disrupting scam operations or overwhelming scam communication channels.
+NOW BEGINNER's FRIENDLY!

 ## Installation